dthesiya/Viagogo_challenge/README.md

 * User has a machine with java8 installed.
 * User provides input correctly(e.g. <b>4,2</b> and not like 4,a2 or out of grid range coordinates)
 * Event ids are generated like <b>int('xy')</b> in v1 and <b>int('xyi')</b> in v2 where i is index of event at same xy.
 So assumption made here is that no two randomly generated events can collide their coordinates in such a way that it may conflict with event ids(for example, 3720 can mean x=3, y=7 and i=20.
 It can also mean x=37, y=2 and i=0).
+* In v1, it has 20 randomly generated events.
+One event has three classes of tickets and max ticket amout is $50.(all numeric parameters can be changed.)
+* In v2, the world now ranges from -20 to 20 on both axis.
+It has total 25 randomly generated events considering that one place can have multiple events.
+It also has three classes of tickets for each event and max ticket amount is $50.(all numeric parameters can be changed.)